ciscoheat/HaxeContracts/README.md

 Refers to the return value of the method.
 Can only be used within `Contract.ensures`.
 <hr>

-`Contract.assert(condition : Bool, message : String, objectRef : Dynamic)` <br>
+`Contract.assert(condition : Bool, ?message : String, ?objectRef : Dynamic)` <br>
 A general assertion that can be placed anywhere in the code.
 <hr>

 ### Imports and implements

 Any class calling `haxecontracts.Contract` must implement `haxecontracts.HaxeContracts`, except when using only `Contract.assert`.

+All API methods except `Contract.assert` can be used without the static `Contract` class.
+If this creates a problem with existing method names or variables, see below for how to disable it.

+If you want to use `assert` in the same way, just import it: `import haxecontracts.Contract.assert;`.

 ### Compilation flags

 Flag (-D) | Effect
 --- | ---
-no-contracts | Disables the whole Contract code generation no-contracts-imports | If contract methods conflict with existing fields or variables.
+no-contracts | Disables the whole Contract code generation no-contracts-imports | If contract methods conflict with existing fields or variables, this flag disables it

 ## Why "Unit's Bane?"